Intrado completes successful automatic-location test for VoIP 911

 Leading 911 systems provider Intrado recently completed a test in Seattle demonstrating the ability to integrate three different technologies to automatically determine the location of even nomadic voice-over-IP callers seeking emergency services.

 Currently, VoIP providers depend on customers to update their addresses manually for the purpose of routing emergency calls.
-However, that approach can lead to inaccurate call routing if customers fail to update the 911 database.
+However, given the mobile nature of VoIP, that approach can lead to inaccurate call routing if customers fail to update the 911 database.

 “The focus of this project was about integrating [the location-determination technologies] into our system and delivering calls to the PSAP,” Erkkila said.
 “That has never been done before.”